Paraphraser/PiBuilder/README.md

 1. The right hand side of `LOCALCC` to your two-character country code.
 This should be the same value you used in `wpa_supplicant.conf`.
 2. The right hand side of `LOCALTZ` to be a valid country and city combination.
 It is OK to leave this alone if you are not certain about the correct values.
+3. "en_GB.UTF-8" is the default language.
+You can change it but any value you set here **must** also be enabled via a locale patch.
+See [setting localisation options](tutorials/locales.md) tutorial.
-3. If you want the "supervised" version of Home Assistant to be installed, set the right hand side of `HOME_ASSISTANT_SUPERVISED_INSTALL` to `true`.
+4. If you want the "supervised" version of Home Assistant to be installed, set the right hand side of `HOME_ASSISTANT_SUPERVISED_INSTALL` to `true`.

 On the subject of Home Assistant, you have the choice of: